oracle-livelabs/apex/ai-interactive-report-lab2/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

 ## Task 1: Set Up the Data Model

-In this task, you will upload and run the data model script.
-This creates the warehouse tables and views needed for replenishment reporting in the later labs.
+Every AI Interactive Report feature in this workshop depends on a well-structured schema.
+In this task, you will upload and run the data model script that creates the warehouse tables, views, and the replenishment view (`SCM_REPLENISHMENT_V`).
+This view serves as the source for the Interactive Report you will build in Lab 3, and its column structure is what APEX shares with the LLM as report metadata when processing natural language prompts.

 1. Download the [01\_SCM\_INV\_WMS\_DATAMODEL.sql](files/01_SCM_INV_WMS_DATAMODEL.sql) file to your local machine.